We take tube changes a little further in the bike shop. This method also works great for the impossible 18x1 and 20x1-1/8 tube changes.

 2. Trash the old tube

-3. Run your fingers inside the tire checking for pokey things
+3. Run your fingers inside the tire checking for pokey things and check the outside for thorns

 5. Stuff the tube into the tire.
 You may need to deflate it a little.